Restream/reindexer/cpp_src/core/payload/readme.md

 The fixed-type struct of indexed fields allows application and reindexer maintains consistent indexes and primary keys.
 Furthermore it helps to achieve best performance for full-scan and join queries - their performance are strongly depends on fields access time.

 Also there are optional column's storage is present.
-They are binded to full-scan indexes, and can speed up full-scan queries.
+They are bound to full-scan indexes, and can speed up full-scan queries.

 # Payload